Skip to main content

 The striped, bushy spider plant is a prolific grower.
 As it grows, it pushes out tiny spiderettes from its arching leaves.
 The spiderettes then proceed to increase in size and push out more spiderettes of their own.
 While you can get cuttings from many trailing plants, you’ll need to have several nodes for a full plant.
 With the spider plant, one spiderette will grow and push out even more babies.

 When you’re focused on work in your home office, greenery can create a calming ambiance for productivity.
-Plants do require some maintenance, but plenty of varieties out there can thrive without too much fuss.
+Plants do require some maintenance, but plenty of varieties thrive without too much fuss.
 Whether you love a trailing philodendron or a splashy silver squill, there’s an office plant out there that’ll brighten up your workspace.

 Stacey Nguyen